-K4L to focus on youth and women's football
+K4L to focus on women & youth

 Kick4Life is voluntarily relinquishing the Premier League status of its senior men's team and will instead of play in the lower leagues with an Under 23 men's team